 Small business owners tend to be willing to help each other.
 As a result, you probably already know someone who has done this before and would be willing to help

 Check their credentials:

-Unfortunately, there are unscrupulous businesses and people who look to prey on small businesses.
+Unfortunately, there are unscrupulous businesses and people who look to prey on small businesses, especially as the market for small business lending grows.
 It pays to make sure your ‘mentor’ has done this before and is knowledgeable.
-Ask for examples.
+Ask for examples

 Explore free services: